xiix0/scam/README.md

-You will be held hostage by a radical group.
+Tomorrow will be cancelled due to lack of interest.